 \subsubsection{Baselines}

-We evaluate our approach against seven baseline models on the difference category MIMIC-Diff-VQA dataset.
-To ensure a strictly controlled comparison, we implemented and trained the Global Contrastive, regional contrastive, CapPa \cite{tschannen2023image}, and BLIP-2 \cite{li2023blip} baselines using the exact same data partitions and experimental settings as our proposed method.
-Specifically, the global contrastive model employs Sigmoid loss \cite{zhai2023sigmoid}, while the regional contrastive baseline aligns image regions with regional captions to enforce fine-grained semantic correspondence.
-CapPa utilizes a hybrid objective combining standard autoregressive captioning with non-autoregressive parallel prediction, and BLIP-2, which bridges a frozen vision encoder and LLM via a trainable Q-Former.
-For the remaining baselines, we report results directly from their respective original publications.
-These include PLURAL \cite{cho2024pretraining}, a generative model featuring a dedicated input branch for prior scans and a multi-stage pretraining strategy on longitudinal reports; Pixel-Difference (ReAL) \cite{10.1007/978-3-031-72086-4_61}, which explicitly inputs the computed residual image between the reference and follow-up scans; and a RG-AG \cite{serra2025grounding} approach adopts a two-stage pipeline that first generates a descriptive radiology report, utilizing the text as an intermediate reasoning context to derive the final answer.
+We evaluate our method against seven baselines on the difference category of the MIMIC‑Diff‑VQA dataset.
+For a controlled comparison, we re‑implement and train four baselines—Global Contrastive, Regional Contrastive, CapPa \cite{tschannen2023image}, and BLIP‑2 \cite{li2023blip}—using identical data splits and training settings.
+The Global Contrastive baseline uses a sigmoid‑based loss \cite{zhai2023sigmoid}, the Regional Contrastive model aligns image regions with captions, CapPa combines autoregressive and parallel prediction, and BLIP‑2 connects a frozen vision encoder to an LLM via a trainable Q‑Former.

+We report results from prior work for the remaining baselines: PLURAL \cite{cho2024pretraining}, which models prior and follow‑up scans via multi‑stage pretraining; Pixel‑Difference (ReAL) \cite{10.1007/978-3-031-72086-4_61}, which operates on residual images; and RG‑AG \cite{serra2025grounding}, a two‑stage approach that uses generated radiology reports as intermediate reasoning context.